Tommee Tipps

 Tips for sore nipple relief

 Finding the right type of relief for your sore nipples depends on what's triggering the discomfort in the first place.
+Here are some ways to alleviate nipple soreness and discomfort caused by breastfeeding:

 • Making sure you break the suction of their latch before removing your baby from the breast.
 You can do this by gently sliding a clean finger into their mouth to break the hold they have on your nipple.